 When selecting a course make sure it has a first aid teaching component such as CPR/AED, that teaches students how to deal with a person who is having heart problems or there is a first-aid incident.
 It is important to choose a course that teaches this component because the working environment of a PT involves people pushing themselves and their bodies to the limit and I guarantee you that over the course of your PT career you will have at least one fatigue-related or first-aid incident.
 Most employers of PTs such as sports clubs, community organizations and gyms will also require you to have studied a CPR/AED component in your course at a bare minimum.

 After over 10 years in the personal training industry and familiarity with dozens of different accreditations, I can confidently say that the certifications with the highest industry recognition are ACE, ACSM , NASM, NPTI and NSCA.
 That is not to say that other certifications are not good or not worth looking into, it’s just that these five are generally considered to be of the highest quality by many players in the health fitness space.
+If you want to see the list of the top ten certifications in my opinion check out my article on the best personal trainer certifications as it talks about them in greater detail.

 How Long Does it Take to Become a Personal Trainer? — How do Students Progress Through a Personal Training Course?